anton-mel/anton-mel/README.md

-### Hi there 👋

-I'm Anton, an undergraduate student at Yale University from Ukraine.
-I am majoring in Computer Science with a System Programming and Computer Vision tracks, as well as taking Japanese Language Certificate.
+Hi, I am a rising junior at Yale University from Ukraine, studying Computer Systems Design.
+Currently I focus on OS development, embedded systems, computer vision, and drones.
+Previously a musician and guitarist, I have a small YouTube channel for my covers and arrangements.
+You can download my Resume via [link].